RaquelWriter/openAI-node-express-server/README.md

    $ npm install
    ```

-3. Generate your [API key](https://platform.openai.com/account/api-keys) remember to copy it.
-You can't retrieve it once you created.
+3. Generate your [API key](https://platform.openai.com/account/api-keys) and remember to copy it.
+Once it's generated, you won't be able to retrieve it.

 4. Create a file .env in the root directory with this content: